 Subgroup V: Historical Files, c.
 1815-1883, 1885, 1897-98, 1902-67,

 Materials documenting the history of the Library or collected by the Library Director for their general artifactual or historical value.
-Divided into six series: 1.
+Divided into seven series: 1.
 Writings; 2.
 Oberlin College Library - Oberlin Public Library Histories; 3.
 "Autograph File"; 4.
 Artifacts; 5.
-Clippings; and, 6.
-Photographs.
+Clippings; 6.
+Photographs; and, 7.
+Posters.

 Series 1: Writings, 1897-98, 1941, 1951, 1955, 1967, 1974, n.d.